raspberrypilearning/chatbot/en/step_1.md

 ## Introduction

-You are going to learn how to program your own talking robot!
+You are going to learn how to program a character that can talk to you!
+A character like that is called a chat robot, or chatbot.

 ### What you will make